dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 If a component repeats extremely often, for example hundreds or thousands of times, then bear in mind that the overhead of passing and receiving each parameter builds up.

 It's rare that too many parameters severely restricts performance, but it can be a factor.
 For a `<TableCell>` component that renders 1,000 times within a grid, each extra parameter passed to it could add around 15 ms to the total rendering cost.
-If each cell accepted 10 parameters, parameter passing takes around 150 ms per component render and  thus perhaps 150,000 ms (150 seconds) and on its own cause a laggy UI.
+If each cell accepted 10 parameters, parameter passing takes around 150 ms per component render and thus perhaps 150,000 ms (150 seconds) and on its own cause a lag in UI rendering.

 To reduce this load, you could bundle together multiple parameters via custom classes.
 For example, a `<TableCell>` component might accept: